 Some of the best Christmas lights in Paris are on Champs Élysées showcasing over 150,000 lights, Avenue Montaigne, Place Vendôme, Rue du Faubourg Saint-Honoré, Bercy Village, and Rue Vieille du Temple.

-If you’re tight on time or just want to enjoy the lights without all the guesswork and planning, consider doing a Christmas lights tour.
+If you’re tight on time or just want to enjoy the lights without all the guesswork and planning, consider booking a Christmas lights tour:

 2. Paris Christmas Markets

-Paris in December has no shortage of Christmas markets and offers a wide variety of sizes and themes (English, Swedish, Vegan, Nordic, etc.).
+Paris in December has no shortage of Christmas markets.
+You'll find a wide variety of sizes and themes (English, Swedish, Vegan, Nordic, etc.).
 It's definitely one of my favorite things to do in Paris in December.

 Other markets to note are The Magic of Christmas at the Tuileries Gardens complete with an ice skating rink and Ferris wheel, the Christmas market at City Hall, and the charming Christmas Market at Notre Dame Cathedral.

 See the full list of Paris Christmas markets here.